numenta/htmresearch/projects/sequence_prediction/README.md

 ![alt text](figures/Figure2_ModelSetup.png)

 # Discrete sequence prediction
 We compared HTM, LSTM, ELM and TDNN on the task of high-order sequence prediction.
 The data stream consists of sequences with shared subsequences.
-It is necessary to main a context of the starting element to correctly predict the ending elements.
+It is necessary to maintain a context of the starting element to correctly predict the ending elements.
 Sequences are presented in a continuously online fashion, with noise elements inserted between sequences.
 The dataset is implemented [here](https://github.com/numenta/nupic.research/blob/master/htmresearch/support/sequence_prediction_dataset.py).

 ![alt text](figures/Figure3_SequenceLearningTask.png)